awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-list-operations.md

 ## Asset List Intersection Comparison Operation<a name="asset-bundler-list-operations-intersection"></a>

 This operation takes two asset list files to create a bundle asset list with only items that are in both asset lists\.
-To use this operation, runAssetBundler\.exe with a `--comparisonType` argument value of `2` or `intersection`\.
+To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `2` or `intersection`\.

 To perform an intersection comparison operation, open a command prompt and run the following command: